-But I wonder if my need to look perfect at church -- to present my family like a magazine cover of having it all together -- contributes to why some find our faith inaccessible.
+Our children must wear collared shirts and dress shoes to Mass on Sundays.
+I sometimes wonder if the desire to look perfect at church—to present my family like a magazine cover of having it all together—contributes to why some find our faith inaccessible.
 Am I communicating that God is for everyone from every walk of life in every season of life?

-Allow me to share a more genuine story about our family and the unexpected arrival of our first son, Joseph:
+Allow me to share a more genuine story about our family and the unexpected arrival of our first child:

 We were supposed to wait until one of us had a full-time job with health insurance before getting pregnant.
-But for a Radio-Television-Film major looking for work in a top-five U.S. media market and an idealistic fine arts teacher in the post-recession market of underfunded school districts, job prospects weren't promising.
+But job prospects weren't promising for a fine arts teacher in the post-2008 recession and an entry-level Radio-Television-Film major in a top-five media market.

-This job roller coaster of second-interview highs followed by rejection-email lows was hard to stomach, especially when combined with first-trimester nausea.
-Yes, into our depressed, financially-unstable world, we were surprised by pregnancy.
+The job roller coaster of second-interview highs and rejection-email lows was hard to stomach, especially when combined with first-trimester nausea.
+Into our depressed, financially-unstable world, we were surprised by pregnancy.

-We had the audacity to feel a little excited.
-This wasn't how we'd planned to have kids.
-We had been following all of the NFP (Natural Family Planning) protocols to avoid pregnancy.
-But in our disenchantment with a seemingly unattainable lifestyle of full-time jobs and health insurance -- a lifestyle we'd wrongly assumed to be a hallmark of Catholic success -- we found this surprise new life both terrifying and fascinating.
+We actually had the audacity to feel a little excited.
+It wasn't how we'd planned to have kids.
+We had followed all of the NFP (Natural Family Planning) protocols to avoid pregnancy.
+But in our disenchantment with a seemingly unattainable lifestyle of full-time jobs and health insurance—a lifestyle we'd wrongly assumed to be a hallmark of Catholic success—we found both terror and fascination in the surprise new life of our unborn child.

-We didn't tell anyone about our pregnancy.
-We feared the doubtful stares and awkward silences of friends and family as they searched for something-anything positive to say (not that we weren't giving ourselves these looks every day).
+We didn't tell anyone about the pregnancy.
+We feared the doubtful stares and awkward silences of friends and family as they searched for something-anything positive to say.
 What good could come of this?

 The grace I needed in this lonely space came through the honest testimony of a Catholic mother from our parish.
-I only knew her teenage children -- each of them creative, joyful, brilliant -- but the story she told me didn't match the picture I saw of them at Mass each week.
+I knew her teenage children from volunteering with the youth group.
+They were creative, joyful, and brilliant, but their mom's story didn't match the picture I saw of them at Mass each week.
 She shared about her family's joblessness and depression through several unexpected pregnancies over many years.

 Hearing the vulnerable struggles of their beautiful family brought me reassuring hope in our early, secret months of pregnancy.

-My strong suspicion is that we're not the only ones in the pews on Sunday with more complicated family stories than our "Church Day" presentation implies.
+My strong suspicion is we're not the only ones in the pews on Sunday with more complicated family stories than our picture-perfect presentation implies.

 The Savior we worship also had a conception and birth marked by poverty and inconvenience, yet even more, by joy and wonder.